jeremyadavis/four-corners-stocks/documentation.md

 ### Stack Composition

 - Each stack consists of three concentric quarter-circle elements
-- The circles represent different levels of analytical depth within a dimension
+- The circles represent different levels of analytical scope within a dimension:
-- Level 1 (innermost circle): High-level overview and key metrics
+  - Level 1 (innermost circle): Company-specific analysis - closest to the analyzed stock
-- Level 2 (middle circle): Detailed analysis and comparisons
+  - Level 2 (middle circle): Sector/industry analysis - broader context
-- Level 3 (outermost circle): In-depth specialized analysis and advanced metrics
+  - Level 3 (outermost circle): Macro/country level analysis - widest context

 ### Visual Design

 - Z-index ordering ensures that inner circles appear on top of outer circles, creating a 3D stack effect
+- Color opacity reinforces the proximity concept:
+  - Innermost circle (Level 1): Full opacity (100%) - direct focus on the company
+  - Middle circle (Level 2): Medium opacity (50%) - sector context
+  - Outermost circle (Level 3): Light opacity (25%) - macro environment
 - When hovering over any circle in the stack, it subtly enlarges and glows with its dimension color
 - Active dimension/level has more pronounced visual highlighting
 - The outermost circle of the active dimension displays a pulsing animation to reinforce the current context